Life can be overwhelming.

 Indeed, some 70 million sick days are taken each year in the UK due to poor mental health.

 Yes, at least partly.
 Though much of the research is still in its early stages, some progressive, world-leading companies seem to think mindfulness has a big part to play.

-The technology giant, Google, has found considerable success with its employee program Search Inside Yourself (Confino, 2014).
+Google has found considerable success with its employee program Search Inside Yourself (Confino, 2014).
 Not only has it seen productivity improvements, but it is also recognized as the reason that Google ranks as one of the best employers in the world.

 And it doesn’t stop there.

-Research has found improvements to mental wellbeing across a wide array of professions: from schoolteachers to police and fire services.
+Research has found improvements to mental wellbeing across a wide array of professions from schoolteachers to police and fire services.
 It has also led to some unexpected improvements.
 Mindfulness reportedly reduces racial and age-related discrimination.

 The workplace can become happier, more productive, and fairer.